CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/?view=cyclecloud-8">Azure CycleCloud Documentation</a>

-Create an Virtual Machine for the CycleCloud 8.2 Image and then from that VM configure a cycle cloud instance which will create a Cycle Cloud Scheduler use your credentials to ssh into the scheduler.
+Create an Virtual Machine for the CycleCloud 8.2 Image and then from that VM configure a cycle cloud instance which will create a Cycle Cloud Scheduler.
+Use your credentials to ssh into the scheduler.

 Follow these quickstart instructions to create CycleCloud.

 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/qs-install-marketplace?view=cyclecloud-8">Quickstart CycleCloud from Marketplace VM</a>